-  Unfortunately though, there’s no FLAC lossless music support, which is unfortunate for those who enjoy higher bitrate audio.
+Unfortunately, there’s no FLAC lossless music support, which is a shame for those who enjoy higher bitrate audio.

-There are actually 2 USB jack, one front and one on the rear.
+There are actually 2 USB jacks: one front and one on the rear.
 The 2nd is provided to allow direct iPod connectivity if you like.

 A great rear camera option